NothingToSay77/Sudoku-Solver/README.md

 // To run open Graphics.java using any java based compiler or terminal, enter input into the sudoku and click on solve.
-// The solution if it exists will entire on the GUI, else it will prompt that the input is invalid
+// The solution if it exists will appear on the GUI, with the initial input highlighted in yellow, else it will prompt that the input is invalid